 However, there are risks to relying on goldfish food as a dietary staple for bettas long-term, which we’ll explore more in the next section.

-The key is moderation – goldfish food can supplement a betta’s diet in small amounts but should not completely replace betta-specific foods optimized for their nutritional needs.
+The key is moderation – goldfish food can supplement a betta’s diet in small amounts, but should not completely replace betta-specific foods optimized for their nutritional needs.

 Best Practices